Parent and Family Engagement Policy & Compact

-Graham Road Elementary jointly developed this policy and compact with members of the school community and adopted it for the 2018-2019 school year.
-A number of the provisions specifically address state or federal expectations for the policy and compact.
+Graham Road Elementary jointly developed this policy and compact with members of the school community and adopted it for the 2022-2023 school year.
+Several of the provisions specifically address state or federal expectations for the policy and compact.

 This policy and compact is distributed to all caregivers in a language that families can understand.
-Caregivers have opportunities to provide comments and feedback on the policy and compact through PTA meetings and the Family Engagement Committee.
+Caregivers have opportunities to provide comments and feedback on the policy and compact through forms and community meetings.
 Comments are submitted with the school’s policy and compact to FCPS central offices and the Virginia Department of Education (VDOE).
 This policy and compact are made available to the broader school community through the school website.

 Progress Report Distribution